DS-100/DS-100.github.io/fa22faq.md

 ---
 ## Who do I contact if I have further questions?
 How do I email the instruction team?

 Please e-mail [{{page.course.email}}](mailto:{{page.course.email}}) and one of the instructors will get back to you.
-Note that to ensure more timely responses, this address is monitored by the team of the two lead instructors (Will Fithian and Fernando Pérez) the Head TA ({{page.course.head_ta}}), as well as several lead GSIs, to ensure more timely responses.
+Note that to ensure more timely responses, this address is monitored by the team of the two lead instructors (Will Fithian and Fernando Pérez) the Head TAs ({{page.course.head_ta}}), as well as several lead GSIs, to ensure more timely responses.
 You can contact Will and Fernando directly for matters that require strict privacy and their direct attention.

 ---
 We’re excited to have you in the class this Spring!